Articles on: Listings Management

 TL;DR

-Attach contracts, inspections, floor plans, or any relevant files directly to a property so everything lives in one place—searchable, shareable, and impossible to lose in email threads.
+Attach contracts, inspections, floor plans, or any relevant files directly to a property so everything is organized in one place—searchable, shareable, and easy to manage.

 When to use this

-Use this whenever you receive or generate documents tied to a specific property, such as:
+Consider using this feature whenever you receive or generate documents related to a specific property, such as:

 • Before or after a viewing (floor plans, disclosures)